-Steel buildings are ideal for reduced risk of fire, but even a steel structure is not entirely flameproof and must be fireproofed to ensure the structure does not fail if temperatures reach higher than 1100 degreed Fahrenheit.
+Steel buildings are ideal for reduced risk of fire, but even a steel structure is not entirely flameproof and must be fireproofed to ensure the structure does not fail if temperatures reach higher than 1100 degrees Fahrenheit.

 According to the American Institute of Steel Construction (AISC) steel buildings are durable, noncombustible and have fire-resistant material.
 There are several ways to coat steel to increase endurance against fire and these include exterior intumescent coatings, conventional coatings and intumescent coatings.
 Let’s check into each and determine why spray-applied fireproofing is necessary on steel buildings.

-Spray applied fireproofing has benefits other than fireproofing that other forms of flame-resistant materials do not offer.
+Spray-applied fireproofing has benefits other than fireproofing that other forms of flame-resistant materials do not offer.
 Spray applied fireproofing is foamy and helps with insulation including thermal insulation.
 This helps cut down on energy bills by up to 50% monthly.

-Another benefit of spray applied fireproofing is that it can be applied wet or dry and then spread into the areas it needs to be.
+Another benefit of spray-applied fireproofing is that it can be applied wet or dry and then spread into the areas it needs to be.
 This can help reduce drafts in an older home and can help lessen noise from one room to the next.
-Spray applied fireproofing also helps cut down on entry spaces for insects and rodents as it can fill in small spaces and cracks that these pests use for entry into a home or office.
+Spray-applied fireproofing also helps cut down on entry spaces for insects and rodents as it can fill in small spaces and cracks that these pests use for entry into a home or office.

 This type of fireproofing is also easy to use on large areas to quickly insulate since it is sprayed on and when working with steel buildings, being able to quickly apply fireproofing is a great benefit as it not only helps conclude construction quickly, but it also means you will not need to reapply as often as traditional fireproofing materials as the foam will stay in place for a longer term.
-Spray applied fireproofing on steel buildings can be used internally as well as externally, thus making them ideal for all areas of a steel structure.
+Spray-applied fireproofing on steel buildings can be used internally as well as externally, thus making it ideal for all areas of a steel structure.